harvind-here/harvind-here/README.md

 <!-- Bio -->
 <p align="center">A guy with interests in AI and LLMOps??
 The answer is Yes!
-Currently learning and working with DNN and touching DSA time to time, nothing but keeping myself engaged...</p>
+Currently learning and working with DNN and keeping in touch with DSA, nothing but keeping myself engaged...</p>

 <!-- Skills -->
 <h3 align="center">Skills:</h3>